Gluten-Free Red Velvet White Chocolate Chip Cookies

 -

-In a bowl whisk the gluten-free flour, cocoa powder, baking soda, and salt until no cocoa clumps remain.
+In a medium bowl, whisk the gluten-free flour, cocoa powder, baking soda, and salt until combined.

 -